The Polytope of Optimal Approximate Designs: Extending the Selection of Informative Experiments: Conclusions

 \section{Conclusions}

-In this paper, we brought attention to the fact that the set of all optimal approximate designs is generally a polytope, with characteristics beneficial to both the theory and applications of experimental design.
-Particularly noteworthy are the vertices of this polytope -- the vertex optimal designs -- because of their several unique properties, especially their minimal support, and the potential to generate all optimal designs.
+We brought attention to the fact that the set of all optimal approximate designs is generally a polytope.
+We have shown that its characteristics can be beneficial to both the theory and applications of experimental design.
+Particularly noteworthy are the vertices of this polytope -- the vertex optimal designs -- because of their several unique properties, especially their small supports, and the potential to generate all optimal designs.

-Another key result is the presentation of a rational-arithmetic method that accurately identifies all vertex optimal designs for "rational" optimal design problems.
-Importantly, we have computed the vertex optimal designs for several commonly used models, thus providing complete information on the approximate optimal designs in these cases.
-We have demonstrated that in the studied cases, the designs, along with their combinations, correspond to exact optimal designs of various sizes, often related to block designs or orthogonal arrays.
+Another key point is the application of a rational-arithmetic method that accurately identifies all vertex optimal designs for rational optimal design problems.
+The use of rational vertex enumeration methods is a new tool of constructing optimal approximate as well as optimal exact designs in an error-free manner, complementing the plethora of analytical techniques in the literature.

+Importantly, we have obtained the vertex optimal designs for several commonly used models, thus providing complete information on the optimal approximate designs in these cases.
+We have demonstrated that in the studied cases, these designs, along with their combinations, correspond to exact optimal designs of various sizes, often related to block designs or orthogonal arrays.

-To the best of our knowledge, this paper presents the first systematic approach to study the set of all optimal designs, leaving many questions still unanswered.
-For instance, we have not explored the polytope of optimal designs for nonrational design problems, because it requires a refined treatment of the numerical stability of the computations.
-Also, we have only determined the vertex optimal designs for small and moderate numbers of factors, because for larger problems the computations become prohibitive without nontrivial algorithmic advances.
-Finally, we did not explore more complex optimal design problems, for instance for models with multivariate observations or for criteria that may lead to nonunique optimal information matrices.
-All these potential extensions represent intriguing topics for further research.
-A different but interesting avenue of possible future research is the application of rational arithmetic in other problems of experimental design.
+To the best of our knowledge, this paper presents the first systematic approach to studying the set of all optimal designs, and it motivates a variety of intriguing topics for further research.
+For instance, it is possible to investigate the polytope of optimal designs for important non-rational design problems (including the optimal design problems for the full quadratic model with many factors) and less common statistical models, such as models for paired comparisons (e.g., \cite{Grasshoff04}) or models with restricted design spaces (e.g., \cite{Freise}).
+One can also explore extending the results to more specialized optimality criteria, such as those focusing on the estimation of a subset of parameters (see, for instance, Sections 10.2 to 10.5 in \citet{AtkinsonEA07}).
+In addition, a general avenue of future research is the application of rational-arithmetic calculations in other problems of experimental design.